 On May 19, under mercurial weather, Boston University’s class of 2013 spread across Nickerson Field—a scarlet sea of smiling faces and decorated graduation caps.
 Despite the looming prospects of seeking gainful employment, paying-off student loans, and reaching some nebulous standard of adulthood, it was a joyful ceremony.
 The class had made it through college unscathed.

 At 3:34 pm that same day, a dump truck collided with a cyclist and drove away in an alleged hit-and-run accident in front of BU’s Myles Standish Hall.
 For Kanaka Miura, a 36-year-old visiting researcher at MIT in her second year at the school, the collision was fatal.
 Miura’s death is the latest in a year full of tragedies on Boston’s streets and follows, by only four days, Mayor Thomas Menino’s pledge to reduce cycling accidents by 50% by 2020.
+While those who have fallen victim to such tragic road accidents, they must seek a reputable law firm for car accidents to help them in the legal battle.

 Downtown, crowds continued—as they have for weeks—to mill around Copley Square and the memorials for victims of the Boston Marathon bombings.
 Shrines of flowers, running shoes, Red Sox hats, whiteboards and candles commemorating the deaths and injuries still pepper the Copley area.
 Blown-out store windows remain boarded up.
 The plaza is still an open wound in the heart of the city.